Eden1011/dotfiles/diy/README.md

 This directory contains configuration files that need to be manually imported.

+## KDE Shortcut scheme

+This file is _not_ automatically imported via scripts, but the exact systems page is opened via scripts.
+This way the process of importing this asset is more streamlined and requires less mental overhead.

 ## Vimium C Extension

 **Step 1**: Install the Vimium C extension: